-Commercial - no change, to cost or service.
-Commercial bins collected 3 times a week, charge is \$1,227 per year.
+Commercial - an increase to cost / service.
+Commercial bins collected 3 times a week, charge is \$1,255.00 per year for 2 bins.

 Waste Management Facility Levy

 No change to Levy, all unoccupied and vacant land in townships plus for all rural properties within a 30 kilometre radius of the townships is still \$90/year.